HenrINC/open_modded_crew/README.md

 Here is a list of the builtin services that can be added:

 - `auto-moderation`: Automatically moderates messages using the "unitary/toxic-bert" model.
 More info in the "Auto-moderation" section
-- `welcome-message` (NEED TO PORT FROM LEGACY): Sends a welcome message to new members when they join the server.
+- `welcome-message`: (NEED TO PORT FROM LEGACY): Sends a welcome message to new members when they join the server.
-- `leave-message` (COMING SOON): Sends a message to the server when a member leaves.
+- `leave-message`: (COMING SOON): Sends a message to the server when a member leaves.
+- `archive`: Only keeps the las 20 commands answered to make the crew wall look clean.
 - `style`: Allows enhanced crew customization (more on that in the "style" section).

 To enable a builtin command or service, use the `/command -add` or `/service -add` command with the name of the command or service you want to enable.
 For example, to enable the `/joke` command, use `/command -add joke`.